-The 2020-21 Budget Act provided California Community College districts with federal and state relief funds in the form of a \$120 million COVID-19 Block Grant (block grant).
-The block grant is comprised of \$66.255 million from one-time Proposition 98 funds and \$53.975 million from the federal Coronavirus Relief Fund (CRF), a component of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
+The 2020-21 Budget Act provided California Community College districts with state relief funds in the form of a \$66.255 million one-time Proposition 98 funds COVID-19 Block Grant (block grant).
 The funds are allocated to districts based on the pro-rata share of final 2018-19 FTES, including audit adjustments and emergency conditions allowances.

 The funds should be used on activities that directly support student learning, continuity of education, and mitigate learning loss related to COVID-19.
 In addition, the Legislature intended for these funds to be used to prioritize services for underrepresented students.
-Additional COVID-19 Response Block Grant information can be obtained from the U.S. Department of Treasury's CRF Guidance and CRF Frequently Asked Questions.
+Additional COVID-19 Response Block Grant information can be obtained from the U.S. Department of Treasury's CRF Guidance and Frequently Asked Questions.

-The CARES Act provides that payments from the CRF Fund may only be used to cover costs that:
+The COVID-19 Response Block Grant Funds may only be used to cover costs that:

-a) Are necessary expenditures incurred due to the public health emergency with respect to the Coronavirus Disease 2019 (COVID-19);

-- b) Were not accounted for in the budget most recently approved as of March 27, 2020 (the date of enactment of the CARES Act) for the State or government; and - c) Were incurred during the period that begins on March 1, 2020, and ends on December 30, 2020.
+- a) Are necessary expenditures incurred due to the public health emergency with respect to the Coronavirus Disease 2019 (COVID-19); - b) Were not accounted for in the budget most recently approved as of March 27, 2020 (the date of enactment of the CARES Act) for the State or government; and - c) Were incurred during the period of March 1, 2020, through June 30, 2022.